bbauska/TUMx-DWAPNx/README.md

 </p>

 The second thing that we require is database and this is actually a file and we see it from this dot slash at the beginning of the name.
-We don\'t have to specify the extension, which in this case is js, as we see here, simply because Node is able to automatically get the extension if there is only one file with that name, and we only have one file, which is called database, and the file is either of the type JavaScript, so js, or JSON, so dot JSON.
-And this is exactly the case we only have one file it\'s called a database and it is of the extension dot JavaScript.
+We don&apos;t have to specify the extension, which in this case is js, as we see here, simply because Node is able to automatically get the extension if there is only one file with that name, and we only have one file, which is called database, and the file is either of the type JavaScript, so js, or JSON, so dot JSON.
+And this is exactly the case we only have one file it&apos;s called a database and it is of the extension dot JavaScript.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->